THE GREATEST INSULT

 Not to be political about this situation – and the Republican Party needs a great deal of introspection – but the Administration was running the show at the time.
 The House was done!
 They did their dirty work and refused to accept the Administration’s budget.
 And when this situation called for a leader to ease the pain and suffering and minimize the damage, we got a petulant, pseudo-leader who made speeches, looked for ways to hurt the most people the hardest, blamed the other Party and sought political advantage.

 That has to be all too obvious to even his most ardent supporters.
-I really don’t mean to be political about this situation and have tried hard to avoid placing blame but the President or his minions called the shots on what to shut down and where to authorize critically needed expenditures.
+I really have tried hard to avoid placing blame but the President or his minions called the shots on what to shut down and where to authorize critically needed expenditures.
 And they chose to authorize National Park Service employees to go to work to close and block certain memorials!!
 They certainly could have used those employees to keep the memorials open but choosing to spend the money to shut them down was obviously spiteful and pernicious.

 I have never seen a more partisan political Administration in my lifetime and I have witnessed 11 Presidents endeavor to lead America and the free world.
 They all had their strong points and weak areas and I didn’t agree with many of them on policy but this President appears willing to let his people suffer to gain what he perceives to be a political advantage.
 I don’t think he is a bad guy but he certainly has surrounded himself with ideologues that value their philosophical agenda above all else.
 And having no leadership or administrative experience, he is being taken for a ride by his so-called “inner-circle” experts.